Updated on Nov 27, 2025 01:06 IST

 Psychology PG Course Syllabus

-The postgraduate Psychology courses are divided into four semesters.
-The semester-wise course curriculum is given in the table below.
+The MA in Psychology course is divided into four semesters, following the 2-year curriculum.
+The year-wise course curriculum is given in the table below.

 Principles of Psychology